 Approaches to meeting present and future environmental, social and economic needs.

-Sustainability is a term that’s thrown around a lot these days.
-In a nutshell, it means practices that meet the needs of the present without compromising the ability of future generations to meet their own environmental, social and economic needs.
+Sustainability generally refers to practices that meet the needs of the present without compromising the ability of future generations to meet their own environmental, social and economic needs.

 Continued global climate change seriously threatens the possibility of a sustainable future.
 Human activities that consume fossil fuels or deplete natural resources contribute to global warming by increasing the amount of greenhouse gases, such as carbon dioxide, in the atmosphere.